-In the first semester, you will study Professional Techniques, an introduction to working and recording in studios, and Media Composition, focusing on TV and documentary work.
+In the first semester, you will study units introducing you to working and recording in studios, and focusing on TV and documentary work.
 You will also take one elective unit.
-In the second semester, the programme moves on to Critical Analysis of Media Music and Film Scoring, with an emphasis on longer-term projects for film and TV work.
+In the second semester, the programme moves on to critical analysis of media music and film scoring, with an emphasis on longer-term projects for film and TV.
 This work feeds into original collaborations that you may choose to include in your final portfolio.

 The vibrant musical life of the Department of Music provides opportunities for student and professional performance, and we are located at the heart of one of the UK’s leading cities for broadcast, commercial and creative screen media.

 Fees for 2018/19

 We charge an annual tuition fee.
 Fees for 2018/19 are as follows:

 - UK/EU: full-time

 - Channel Islands/Isle of Man: full-time

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.